My Journey at NYU Tandon: Engineering a Future in the Power Industry

 TakeAway

-The GLASS program is more than just an academic initiative—it’s a platform for growth, innovation, and global engagement.
-I’m immensely thankful for the opportunities it has provided and look forward to continuing to build on these experiences as I progress in my career.
+The GLASS program is more than an academic initiative.
+It is a platform for growth, innovation, and global engagement.
+I am truly thankful for the opportunities it has opened for me, and I look forward to building on these experiences as I continue progressing in my career.

 What I enjoyed the most